| « Prev 4.1 User Code Blocks | Table of Contents | Next » 4.4 Specifying tokens - the token statement |

 string input = "a, ((b)), b"; p_context_t context; p_context_init(&context, input); assert_eq(P_SUCCESS, p_parse(&context)); Start * start = p_result(&context); assert(start.pItems1 !is null); assert(start.pItems !is null); Items * items = start.pItems; assert(items.item !is null); assert(items.item.pToken1 !is null); assert_eq(TOKEN_a, items.item.pToken1.token); assert_eq(11, items.item.pToken1.pvalue); assert(items.pItemsMore !is null); ItemsMore * itemsmore = items.pItemsMore; assert(itemsmore.item !is null); assert(itemsmore.item.item !is null); assert(itemsmore.item.item.item !is null); assert(itemsmore.item.item.item.pToken1 !is null); assert_eq(TOKEN_b, itemsmore.item.item.item.pToken1.token); assert_eq(22, itemsmore.item.item.item.pToken1.pvalue); assert(itemsmore.pItemsMore !is null); itemsmore = itemsmore.pItemsMore; assert(itemsmore.item !is null); assert(itemsmore.item.pToken1 !is null); assert_eq(TOKEN_b, itemsmore.item.pToken1.token); assert_eq(22, itemsmore.item.pToken1.pvalue); assert(itemsmore.pItemsMore is null);

-statementsIn AST generation mode, structure types are defined and named based on the
+ast_prefix and ast_suffix statementsIn AST generation mode, structure types are defined and named based on the

 rules in the grammar.

-Additionally, a structure type called Token
+Additionally, a structure type called Token is generated to hold parsed

 token information.

-These structure names can be modified by using the ast_prefix
+These structure names can be modified by using the ast_prefix or ast_suffix

 statements in the grammar file.